For purposes of full disclosure, says CIO Jeff Cash, "I was in Europe the night this all happened."

 A scary scenario, but it wouldn't have much mattered if Cash were in Timbuktu.
 In the three and a half years since he joined Mercy Medical, Cash and his team have methodically prepared for the forces of nature that have taken a toll on Iowans this year, from winter ice storms and spring tornados to the flooding Cedar River, which crested at 32 feet, nearly five times its normal 6-foot level.

 Information is a lifeline for medical centers.
 The hospital houses two data centers, one above ground and one below at opposite ends of the center's large campus.
-Critical services, electronic medical records,
+Critical services, electronic medical records, storage area networks (SANs) and data services are all fully redundant between the two.

 "We've built them with the expectation that we may have to make them mobile and have been working toward that in the last couple of years," Cash said.